raymond-w-ko/omegacomplete.vim/README.md

 ## Prerequisites for Use
-To compile the server portion you need a relatively standards compliant C++03 compiler along with the compiled Boost C++ libraries for boost::asio.
+To compile the server portion you need a relatively standards compliant C++03 compiler along with the compiled Boost C++ libraries for boost threads.
 Your version of VIM also needs to have the Python 2.X bindings.

-If you use Visual Studio 2008 and have Boost compiled and installed in "C:\Boost", then you can just use with the solution file provided.
+If you use Visual Studio 2010 and have Boost compiled and installed in "C:\Boost", then you can just use with the solution file provided.

 ## Important Tip